r-cybersecurity/beyond/README.md

 If you are 'hunting for an occasional gem' on a subreddit, just post links that interest you manually, don't use a bot!

-### Limitations
+### Considerations

-Because the bot is focused only on posting direct links, it will *only* work for subreddits which are primarily used as link aggregators.
+Because the bot only posts direct links and doesn't have readers go through Reddit as an interstitial/doesn't link to the comment section, it will *only* work for subreddits which are primarily used as **link aggregators.**

+The decisions made in this bot are generally good for people who may object to using Reddit directly but find value in the communities that have formed on Reddit, or are moving away from Reddit gradually, etc.

+I also wrote a bot oriented towards discussion-focused subreddits, the ["Best Of" r/cybersecurity bot](https://github.com/r-cybersecurity/best-of-bot), which summarizes posts and links to Reddit so people can read the full discussion including comments.